Countdown is on for APAP|NYC!

 How does APAP assist in publicizing a showcase?

-You can do via the online showcase management system.
-The deadline to submit showcase information for inclusion in the printed Showcase Listing Book is Friday, November 9 at noon (EST).
+APAP assists through the online showcase management system.
+The deadline to submit showcase information for inclusion in the printed Showcase Listing Book is Friday, November 15 at noon (EST).
 Listings purchased after this date will appear in the mobile app and online, but not in the printed book.

 Can I require reservations be made for my showcase, so that I know who's coming?